Hualiama/SilphyBot2-electric-boogaloo/README.md

 - Utility features

 ## Fun Facts
-- Data is stored in a PostgreSQL database
+- Data is stored in a psycopg2 database
-- The bot is hosted on a Raspberry Pi instead of a personal computer
+- The bot is hosted on a Server now instead of a Carbon's Raspberry pi
-  - This is great because it uses much less power, and does not require me to keep my computer on 24/7
+  - This is great because it uses much less power, and does not require me to keep my computer on 24/7, is what Carbon wrote, and is still kinda true, but I draw 200w with my servers
+- This is a fork of Carbon's and is updated with ChatGPT